dccircuit/IGME-235-Fall-2019/projects/project-2.md

 ### B. Design & Interaction
 - Pleasing graphic design:
   - with a custom interface coded in HTML/CSS, by you
-  - this interface does not resemble the GIPHY homework's UI
+  - this interface does not closely resemble the GIPHY homework's UI
 - Widgets are well labeled and follow interface conventions, for example:
   - radio buttons are for mutually exclusive options, checkboxes are for when you want to let the user choose *multiple* options - https://delib.zendesk.com/hc/en-us/articles/203430309-Radio-button-vs-checkbox-what-s-the-difference-